epw/consensus/consensus.md

 **Adjust a Status Track**

 Sometimes a mage’s actions (or inactions) should have a clear and obvious impact on a status track, but that status track isn’t yet slipping; or maybe increasing its status isn’t what makes sense.
-Adjust it as you see fit: advance an Anchor upkeep track, de-escalate a Front track, or even reduce the severity of a mage’s health status.
+Adjust it as you see fit: advance an Anchor upkeep track, de-escalate a Force track, or even reduce the severity of a mage’s health status.

 *"As you finish your impassioned speech and look out over the crowd, you realize it’s falling flat; they aren’t buying it.
 And then they start jeering, and you see your credibility slipping away.
 Set your Consensus Shift status track back to 40."*

 *"It’s been a busy time for you all, hasn’t it?
 Police called because of the fraternity twice, position as a social hub has been falling because the coolest kids are going everywhere but to you for their parties, and now that Piper’s staying there things are getting tense.
-You get a letter from the administration, the fraternity is officially on probation."* While you mark off another code on the Home Front Status Track.
+You get a letter from the administration, the fraternity is officially on probation."* While you mark off another code on the Internal Forces Status Track.

 *“Sure, your magic centers around the Breath of Life.
 As you speak soothing words, he breathes easier.
 Lazarus, heal 1 Harm.”*